 Ever imagined, what if your digital camera breaks down when you are travelling?
 If you can’t imagine your trips or special occasions without your camera, we recommend you first buy an extended warranty plan.

 A stuck shutter is a common failure mode for most digital cameras.

-You know it’s a shutter error when the camera takes darker, rather black pictures or when the pictures appear very bright and overexposed, especially when taken outdoors.
-If it’s a stuck shutter, unfortunately you can’t repair it yourself because the mechanism is buried deep inside the camera and the cost of repair is very high.
+You know it’s a shutter error when the camera takes darker pictures or when the pictures appear very bright and overexposed, especially when clicked outdoors.
+If it’s a stuck shutter, you can’t repair it yourself because the mechanism is best understood by experts and the cost of repair is very high.

-Lens errors are common with digital cameras.
-This includes a stuck lens, jammed lens, or a malfunctioning lens.
+Lens error could mean a stuck lens, jammed lens, or a malfunctioning lens.
 When it’s a lens error, the camera’s LCD screen flashes some common error messages like, “E18 lens error” (old Canon Powershot), “Access” error (Sony Cybershot), “Zoom Error” (Fuji Finepix), “Lens Obstructed” (Kodak Easyshare), “lens error, restart camera” or just “lens error” (Nikon Coolpix and some other camera makers lately are using this variation).

-Downloading the latest software update for your camera.
+Downloading the latest software update for your camera could help fix this issue.
 Look for “firmware updates” for your camera model and update it.
-Just surf the internet on how to update your camera and follow the instructions.
+Surf the internet on how to update your camera and follow the instructions.
 If this doesn’t help, go to the ‘Camera Menu’ and restore your camera to factory settings.